knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 netcat, fdisk, macchanger, nano

-2.- Support for extension of the storage capacity with extroot (adding a USB flashdrive).
+2.- Support for extension of the storage capacity with extroot (adding a USB flashdrive formated to ext4).

 3.- Driver support for additional USB wireless cards adapters.
 Devices based on chipset ar9271 (for instance DWA-126, WNA1100, TL-WN721N, TL-WN722N V1.x, TL-WN322G v3, TL-WN422G v2, DNUA-93F and anything azurewave and atheros ar9271) and also the chipset rt2800, for example the Ralink and Mediatek USB devices RT2770, RT2870, RT3070 RT3071, RT3072, RT3572.